-Fowls, like all animals, have very strong, built-in defences (immunity) against diseases caused by invasion of the body by various microorganisms and toxins (collectively called ‘antigens’).
+Fowls, like all animals, have very strong, built-in defences (immunity) against diseases that are caused by invasion of the body by various microorganisms and toxins (collectively called ‘antigens’).
 These defences include:

-The primary role of the immune system is to recognise foreign or “non-self” organisms or substances that have managed to enter the body and to initiate and manage the appropriate physiological responses to neutralise or eliminate them.
-The immune system uses a variety of mechanisms to achieve this goal, including inactivation of biological agents, lysis (rupture) of foreign cells, agglutination (clumping) or precipitation of molecules or cells, or phagocytosis (engulfing and inactivating) of foreign agents.
+The primary role of the immune system is to recognise organisms and substances that are considered foreign, or “non-self” (antigens), that are able to enter the body.
+The immune system initiates and manages the appropriate physiological responses to neutralise and/or eliminate these “non-self” organisms and substances.
+A variety of mechanisms are employed to achieve this goal, including inactivation of biological agents, lysis (rupture) of foreign cells, agglutination (clumping) or precipitation of molecules or cells, or phagocytosis (engulfing and inactivating) of foreign agents.

-For an immune response to be effective, the right mechanism or combination of mechanisms must be activated.
+For an immune response to be effective, the right mechanism, or combination of mechanisms, must be activated.
 However, for each species there are many diseases for which immunity does not exist.
-Also, under certain circumstances, these normally protective responses can result in significant tissue damage, leading to immune-mediated diseases.
+Also, under certain circumstances, these normally protective responses can result in significant tissue damage, which leads to immune-mediated diseases.
 The immune system is a highly complex physiological system that is yet to be fully understood.
-New discoveries are still being made regarding the role of different organs and physiological compounds in immune responses.
-This section contains only a brief and simple description of the major components of the immune system and the immune response.
+New discoveries are still being made regarding the role of different organs and physiological compounds in immune responses and this section contains only a brief and simple description of the major components of the immune system and the immune response.

 Whether or not a bird develops a disease after such an invasion will depend on how well it fights the invasion, that in turn depends on:

-This refers to the natural or inherited ability to resist disease.
+This refers to the natural or inherited ability to resist disease and the involved mechanisms that come into play immediately or after a few hours that an antigen has appeared in the body.
 Included in this type of immunity are a number of non-specific disease response mechanisms:

 The level of immunity passed on by the mother is about the same as she carries herself.
 However, by the time the egg hatches this has dropped to about half.
 It is important, therefore, that the antibody level of the breeder hen be boosted frequently to ensure that her antibody levels do not decline too much, which would lead to a reduction in her offspring’s ability to fight invasion at the critical period just after hatching.

 The immunity the chicken obtains from its own immune system is called active immunity.
 This system must be activated or triggered to produce the antibodies or other weapons that fight invasion.
-This defence mechanism has the ability to remember specific invaders, resulting in quicker and more effective responses to repeat exposure to an antigen, and produces defences that are specific for that invader i.e. they will fight that particular invader only.
+This defence mechanism has the ability to remember specific invaders, which results in quicker and more effective responses to repeat exposure to an antigen, and produces defences that are specific for that invader (they will fight that particular invader only).

 Active acquired immunity is divided into non-cellular (humoral) and cellular components:

 The B-cells then respond by producing antibodies specific to the disease organism.
 A five-day lag period occurs because the B-cells must be programmed and undergo clonal expansion to increase their numbers.
 The B-cell system also produces ‘memory’ cells that remember infections.
-These have a relatively long life and stimulate the antibody producing cells to quickly release large amounts of antibodies specific for particular disease organisms previously experienced by the bird, resulting in a quicker and more effective immune response than the initial response.
+These have a relatively long life and stimulate the antibody producing cells to quickly release large amounts of antibodies specific for particular disease organisms that the bird has previously experienced, which results in a quicker and more effective immune response than the initial response.

 The cellular component of the immune response includes all the cells that react with specificity to antigens, except those associated with antibody production.
 The cells associated with this system, the T-lymphocytes (T-cells), begin as the same stem cells as the B-cells.
 However, the T-cells are programmed in the thymus rather than the BF.